runna training plan set up

 Seamless Integration for an Easy Training Experience

 A big plus was the ease of syncing Runna workouts directly with my Garmin watch.
-No need for double-checking or planning—I’d set my training goals in Runna, and everything would appear right on my watch, from pace to heart rate targets.
-This worked well for me, especially on busy days where I just needed to get out the door.
+No need for double-checking or planning, I’d set my training goals in Runna, and everything would appear right on my watch, from pace to heart rate targets.
+This was a lifesaver on those busy days when I just wanted to get out the door and run.

 Runna vs. Garmin: Comparing Key Features